deathbeds/jupyak/README.md

 # jupyak

-> get a JupyterLite preview of pull requests across the Jupyter stack
+> get a statically-hosted JupyterLite preview of pull requests from across the
+> Jupyter stack

 ## what does it do?